CMU-IDS-2022/final-project-digitaltwinfrastructure/Report.md

 ## Methods

 ***Pipe Data Exploration***:
-Pipe properties such as diameter, length, bed-soil soil pH, number of customers, discharge, pressure, age, and number of breaks are used to create visualization charts.
+Pipe properties such as diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks are used to create visualization charts.
 The charts are created using altair and deployed using Streamlit.

 ***Pipe-Breaks Prediction***:
 The aglorithm used here is Decision-Tree Regressor as it yeilds better results comparatively.
-The algorithm uses pipe data viz. diameter, length, bed-soil soil pH, number of customers, discharge, pressure, and age as predictor variables, and number of breaks as the response variable.
+The algorithm uses pipe data viz. diameter, length, bed-soil pH, number of customers, discharge, pressure, and age as predictor variables, and number of breaks as the response variable.
 Streamlit is used to deploy the app on the web.

 ***Water Network Management***:
 KMeans clustering is deployed for classifying pipes.
-The attributes considered are diameter, length, bed-soil soil pH, number of customers, discharge, pressure, age, and number of breaks.
+The attributes considered are diameter, length, bed-soil pH, number of customers, discharge, pressure, age, and number of breaks.
 The visualizations are made using Altair and deployed on the web using Streamlit.

 ## Results